 There’s lots of different workflows and it really is adjusting it to what works for you.
 There’s no right or wrong way, don’t let anyone tell you otherwise.

-So that’s the next stage.
+That’s the next stage.
 And the thing that I love about Asana is I’ve plotted out all of the dates of all of the videos that I’ll create and I can see that here.
 I also can look at the calendar.

 Okay, come on.
 And in the calendar view here, I know I created the calendar in Google Sheets, but I also have a view of it in the calendar as well.
-So I uploaded all the videos and I can see like when they’re due.
+I uploaded all the videos and I can see like when they’re due.

 And this also allows me in Asana to manage other projects so if I assign dates to them and assign them to myself, I can see it all in one place.
-So that’s what I really love about it.
+That’s what I really love about it.
 The board view, I’m a visual person, so for me, the board view is the best, but they’ve also got this list view, which is also very handy and powerful.

 As you can see.
 It’s the exact same titles, but it’s just in the list view.
 For me, this type of format is, I dunno, it’s just not visually appealing to me as this board format.